milsosa/flow-wing/README.md

 ### TaskError

-Whenever an error happens while running a Flow/Task, it will be wrapped into a `TaskError` which is a [VError](https://github.com/joyent/node-verror) instance and the following additional information will be added to it.
+Whenever an error happens while running a flow's task, it will be wrapped into a `TaskError` which is a [VError](https://github.com/joyent/node-verror) instance and the following additional information will be added to it.